arvkumar/Communication-Through-Resonance/README.md

 ### Usage
+The python script 'AAAH_2020_Fig2_Plot.py.py' will reproduce the key results shown in the Figure 4 of the manuscript.
+Note that this may take some time.

-The python script 'SNR_Heat_Map_Plot.py' will reproduce the key results shown in the Figure 4 of the manuscript.
+The python script 'AAAH_2020_SNR_Heat_Map_Plot.py' will reproduce the key results shown in the Figure 4 of the manuscript.
 Note that this may take some time.

 More code will be provided to reproduce other results.

 #### Requirements